SOC 2

 4. Confidentiality (Optional)

-The Confidentiality criterion makes sure sensitive information stays protected from people who shouldn't see it.
+The Confidentiality criterion ensures sensitive information remains protected from unauthorized access.

 Types of Confidential Data